hyperium/tonic/tonic-examples/routeguide-tutorial.md

 - Generate server and client code.
 - Write a simple client and server for your service.

-It assumes you are familiar with [protocol buffers] and Rust.
+It assumes you are familiar with [protocol buffers] and basic Rust.
 Note that the example in this tutorial uses the proto3 version of the protocol buffers language, you can find out more in the [proto3 language guide][proto3].